angel-vladov/idea-vue-templates/README.md

 # idea-vue-templates
-Vuejs 2 live templates for IntelliJ IDEA and Webstorm
+Vuejs 2 live templates for IntelliJ IDEA and Webstorm.
+All the templates assume you're using a transplier for ECMAScript 2015.

 ### Installation
 Download `settings.jar` and import it using **File->Import Settings**.